 Assorted garden forks, stainless steel pipe, incumbent rambling rose.

-A work developed at the cottage to address the lack of a support framework for an otherwise vigorous but prostrate rambling rose in the garden.
+A work developed for the garden at Ever to address the lack of a support framework for an otherwise vigorous but prostrate rambling rose in the garden.

 In the first summer after securing the cottage, as I got to know the garden and its plants, I started to collate any old tools either still in the shed or the skeletal rusty remains of found unearthed as landscaping progressed.
 The tools connected to the human hands that worked at the cottage before me, the rusting mild steel to the rusting ironstone placed as contrasting ‘jewels’ in the cottage’s walls upon its construction.